 27th February 2025

-Join us for an exciting day of knowledge sharing and networking at Church House, Westminster at Suicide&Co's second Sector Summit, a must-attend event for professionals working with individuals bereaved by suicide.
+Our Sector Summit was an exciting day of knowledge sharing and networking at Church House, Westminster at Suicide&Co's second ever Sector Summit, a must-watch for professionals working with individuals bereaved by suicide who weren’t able to attend you can purchase the recording of the day below.

 Agenda